dart-lang/markdown/README.md

 This is a standalone version of the [dartdoc][dartdoc] markdown library.
 It parses markdown and converts it to HTML.

+You can see a demo running in the browser [here][demo] (tested in Chrome and Dartium).
+The client library currently only supports HTML syntax highlighting do to some dart:io dependencies in libcss and analyzer_experimental.

 Installation
 ------------